cinthiasanchez/Crisis-Classification/experimental subset.md

 In the case of the *ChileEarthquakeT1* dataset, we excluded truncated text messages and consider only those that we downloaded by tweet ID.
 For *Ecuador-Earthquake* dataset, we removed tweets starting with a user mention (i.e., replies) because it is focused on conversations and our work consider single messages like the other datasets.

-Text preprocessing and tokenization according to the data representations: With MUSE embeddings (trained on general corpus), we used the clean text, which consisted of removing urls, user mentions, hashtags, retweet symbols, emojis, emoticons, numbers and symbols, and converted it to lowercase.
+Text preprocessing and tokenization according to data representations: With MUSE embeddings (trained on general corpus), we used the clean text, which consisted of removing urls, user mentions, hashtags, retweet symbols, emojis, emoticons, numbers and symbols, and converted it to lowercase.
 In the case of MT+GloVe model, we replaced these strings on the translated text by special tokens (e.g., &lt;hashtag>) according to the GloVe script for preprocessing Twitter data [1].
 As for the contextual data models (mBERT, BERT, XLM-R, XLM-T), we used the original text after expanding the English contractions.
 For these models, we use their respective tokenizer, that is, AutoTokenizer('model').